fabianjuelich/api_metrics_db/infrastructure.md

 __Note:__ When working with cronjobs, it's important to explicitly set the timezone on that (virtual) machine.

 ### [crontab](./docker/cron/crontab)
 Table that lists cronjobs specifying the minute, hour, day, month and weekday a command should be executed.
-They are either system wide or user related.
+They are either system wide or user related. \
+`0 0 * * *` defines the daily execution of the script.

 ### [cronjob.py](./docker/cron/cronjob.py)
 Implements a XML-RPC client that requests findata from the applications interface and stores it in the database via HTTP request.